SHihozs/SHihozs/README.md

 ### 👨🏻‍💻 About Me

 💻 I'm a senior student in computer engineering student from Mahidol University, Thailand.\
-🌟 I'm seeking an internship position in the field of Quality Assurance Engineer.\
+🌟 I'm seeking a position in the field of Quality Assurance Engineer.\
 💖 I like to spend my time in improve my skills, Additionally reading📖, gaming🎮 and travelling 🧳.

 ### 🛠 Tech & Tool